 Once in the house, Aspie Mouse decides to play with the cat (of course), which proves to be a greater challenge than with any cat he’s met before.
 Brilli is similarly challenged by Aspie Mouse, the one mouse she seems unable to catch and kill or even chase out of the house.
-Even after escaping many of the cat’s attempts to catch (and kill) him, Aspie Mouse continues to think the cat might still be playing — and even being helpful — even after he’s almost caught by this ultimate “bully” after the human family goes to church on Sunday morning.
-Then, after being “rescued” by another Autistic character, Aspie Mouse still seems willing to give Brilli the benefit of the doubt — that she isn’t really that mean — so might she be playing after all?
+After escaping many of the cat’s attempts to catch (and kill) him, Aspie Mouse continues to think the cat might still be playing, even after he’s “rescued” by another Autistic character after almost getting caught by this ultimate “bully” while the human family is at church.
+Aspie Mouse still seems willing to give Brilli the benefit of the doubt — that she isn’t really that mean, and maybe even helpful.
 Brilli makes one more attempt to catch Aspie Mouse, but fails — resulting in Brilli being sent away to a strange animal circus.

 Bobby (the human household boy) and Aspie Mouse figure out they can read each others’ minds, at least to some degree.
 Brilli can read both their minds perfectly.
-While they struggle to “thought read” Brilli’s words, Bobby and Aspie Mouse eventually find they can read her feelings/ emotions, as well as each others’ feelings/ emotions, yet they still struggle to understand their own feelings/ emotions.
+What Bobby and Aspie Mouse eventually figure out is that they can read Brilli’s feelings/ emotions, as well as each others’ feelings/ emotions, rather than their words.
+Most puzzling is that they still struggle to understand their own feelings/ emotions.
 Brilli is disgusted — and a bit afraid — when she realizes that the boy bonds better with Aspie Mouse than with her!

-“Thought reading” — introduced in this chapter and then used selectively by certain characters in subsequent chapters — is just a literary device various characters possess to help move the story along in a good way.
-It’s no different from other fictional devices where readers are asked to suspend their beliefs about what’s possible, especially in animal fiction.
-These other literary devices requiring belief suspensions used in these Adventures include mice, cats, etc. who: read and write, speak intelligently with each other, and (with effort) grasp some human speech and writing; use a cell phone as a desktop — er, floortop — computer; improve upon complex human inventions; and have mental health challenges such as Autism!
+“Thought reading” is introduced in this chapter and then used selectively by certain characters in subsequent chapters.
+It’s a literary device various characters possess to help move the story along in a good way.
+It’s no different from other fictional literary devices requiring the suspension of belief in animal fiction — such as that animals talk, think and use technology (a cell phone becomes a “floortop computer”) like humans!
+Or that they have mental health challenges such as Autism!

-The author purposely uses this device — thought reading — selectively.
-In Chapter A (and H), it’s purposely not the reason Aspie Mouse understands Prof. Gonzalez’s speech; that’s for a different reason.
+In Chapter A (and H), thought reading is purposely not the reason Aspie Mouse understands Prof. Gonzalez’s speech; there’s a different explanation for that (and not another literary device).
 Note that Aspie Mouse usually only “thought reads” when he comes into contact with another character who thought reads a lot.
-While the boy Bobby is an exception — they aren’t regular thought readers, yet learn to understand each other — their ability to read each other’s thoughts is incomplete.
+While the boy Bobby is an exception — he isn’t a regular thought reader either, yet he and Aspie Mouse connect so well, they learn to understand each other, but only to a limited extent.
 Thought reading is especially useful for the cat character KK introduced in Ch.
 F, given her multiple disabilities, including deafness.
-If you have (or are) a reader still skeptical about accepting thought reading, try this: given the difficulty many Aspies have in understanding expected social behaviors, isn’t Neurotypical non-verbal communication in our day-to-day world — including the ability to read between the lines of what is said — often as mysterious to many Aspies as thought reading would be to most folks?

-Originally, I (the author) asked for reader input as to whether showing the cat character Brilli “enjoying killing/ torturing mice” on pages C6-9 would cause problems for parents, teachers, librarians, etc., particularly of very sensitive kids (with or without Autism),the pages C.6-9, where Brilli the cat tortures mice while ridding the house of them.
-I’ve made these pages easy to skip over.
-Now, though I’ve made sure the mice being killed are more anonymous: they don’t speak, scream or otherwise be personalized; and when they get “bashed,” there’s no visible blood or gore (though blood is mentioned) — in the spirit of comics and cartoons from the 1950’s and ’60’s.
-And of course, cats as serial killers — I’ve heard as many as one billion birds a year may be killed in the U.S. by domestic housecats — has always been the way of the world.
+Originally, I (the author) asked for reader input as to whether showing the cat character Brilli “enjoying killing/ torturing mice” on pages C6-9 would cause problems for parents, teachers, librarians, etc. — and particularly for very sensitive kids (with or without Autism).
+These are the pages showing Brilli the cat torturing mice while ridding the house of them.
+I’ve made these pages easy two skip over.
+Now, though I’ve made sure the mice being killed are more anonymous: they don’t speak, scream or otherwise be personalized; and when they get “bashed,” there’s no visible blood or gore, though blood is mentioned. c

 Other questions for readers and their guides: Do you approve of how this chapter presents Brilli the cat as a character?
 Is making Brilli female a good idea?
 Note that there are several positive female characters — human, feline and rodent — introduced throughout this work.
 In particular, KK — a very different cat, and a true counter-weight to Brilli — is introduced in Ch.
 F, and then appears together with Brilli during the graphic novel’s most climactic scene near the end of Chapter G.

-Type B Personality Disorders are quite distinct from Social Pragmatic Differences (Disorders) such as Autism, ADHD, OCD, Bi-polar and PTSD!
+Therefore, Type B Personality Disorders are quite distinct from Social Pragmatic Differences (Disorders) such as Autism, ADHD, OCD, Bi-polar and PTSD!
 Those with Type B personality disorders have mental health challenges that are often dangerous to society, whereas those with Autism rarely behave violently or vengefully– even though violent and cruel thoughts are common.
 It’s much more likely that those with Autism are the victims — not the perpetrators — of bullying and other cruelty.
-So yes, Brilli may share a couple of traits common to those with Autism, such as difficulty taking another person’s perspective, but it’s different: Aspies may empathize with another’s pain, while a psychopath doesn’t; on the other hand, the psycho/ sociopath usually finds it easy to figure out what another expects in the way of behavior — while the Aspie is clueless — but then uses that information to purposely cause distress.
-Few Aspies mean to hurt others; their poor perspective-taking may lead to that, but it’s not intentional.
+And every so often, someone with Autism will do something horrific, even a mass shooting.
+But that’s rare.
+More common is that an Autistic person will empathize with another’s pain, but not show it — due to an overwhelmed executive function — while psychopaths only cares about their own pain.
+On the other hand, the psychopath (especially) usually finds it easy to figure out what another expects in the way of behavior — while the Autistic person is clueless — but then uses that information to purposely cause distress.
+Few with Autism mean to hurt others; their poor perspective-taking may end up hurting others, but it’s rarely intentional.